poroburman/Machine-Learning/README.md

                               employee's previous company and predict whether the potential employee earned 150k salary as a regional manager.
 This project has following files:
                               - Position_Salaries.csv : dataset of poosition and salaries of employees of a company
                               - Support_Vector_Regression.ipynb : Python script for analysis.
+                              - Support_Vector_Regression.pdf : Rmd knitted pdf output.
+                              - Support_Vector_Regression.Rmd : Rmd script.

 2. Data_pre_processing: This project sets up the data pre-processing template for any Machine Learning model.
 This project involves the following files: